shae-sims/MyBlog/_posts/2024-11-05-how-to-athletes.md

 ## Data Cleaning

-The next step is to make sure that we can use use the data that we got from website.
+The next step is to make sure that we can use the data that we got from website.
 Luckily in this case the data is already pretty clean.
 This is what the first few rows of data will look like right after web scraping.

 <img src="{{site.url}}/{{site.baseurl}}/assets/images/precleanvolleydata.jpg" alt=""/>

-The first thing we need to do is git rid of the columns that have no value to us in showing the stats of the player.
+The first thing we need to do is get rid of the columns that have no value to us in showing the stats of the player.
 To do this we will use the drop function found in the pandas package.
 We use the columns option in drop and put in a list of the columns we would like to remove.
-In this case the Unnamed: 0 column is refering to the index of the row which we already have, and the logo url is unnecessary.
-Next, we will use the rename function to change the column names to be more discriptive of the variable.
+In this case the Unnamed: 0 column is referring to the index of the row which we already have, and the logo url is unnecessary.
+Next, we will use the rename function to change the column names to be more descriptive of the variable.

 ```
 players = players2023.drop(columns= ['Unnamed: 0', 'logo url'])